harrywang/tailpages/_posts/2022-01-12-tailpages-tutorial-technical.md

 - Minimalist design inspired by the [indigo template](https://github.com/sergiokopplin/indigo)
 - Elegant typography via [TailwindCSS Typography plugin](https://tailwindcss.com/docs/typography-plugin) and [Inter font](https://rsms.me/inter/)
 - Markdown support for content authoring (static pages and blogs)
-- Code highlighting and styling via [highlight.js](https://highlightjs.org/) (see [code example](http://harrywang.me/tailpages/2022/01/12/tailpages-tutorial-technical.html))
+- Code highlighting and styling via [highlight.js](https://highlightjs.org/) (see examples below)

 This is a technical tutorial to show how to setup the development environment for Tailpages from scratch.
-Another no-code tutorial shows how you can use Tailpages template to quickly setup your website and blogs without coding, which you can access at [medium](#) or [blog](http://harrywang.me/tailpages/2022/01/11/tailpages-tutorial-nocode.html).
+Another no-code tutorial shows how you can use Tailpages template to quickly setup your website and blogs without coding, which you can access at [medium](https://harrywang.medium.com/introducing-tailpages-tailwind-github-pages-89903c52d3ec) or [blog](http://harrywang.me/tailpages/2022/01/11/tailpages-tutorial-nocode.html).

 Let's get started by creating an empty Github repo:

 <img class="mx-auto w-3/4" src="https://user-images.githubusercontent.com/595772/148700857-a054dc43-ba82-4913-9635-cd314a8f74b2.png">

-Fork and clone the this repo on your computer and go to the cloned folder:
+Fork and clone the repo on your computer and go to the cloned folder:

 ```
 git clone https://github.com/harrywang/tailpages.git